 Why do websites track your activities?

-First of all, it's important to understand why would websites track your online activities.
+First of all, it’s important to understand why would websites track your online activities.
 Indeed, they could focus on their main activity: Providing news or offering products for example.
-But they don't.
-Instead, they use tools to keep track of what pages you're browsing and what links you’re clicking.
+But they don’t.
+Instead, they use tools to keep track of what pages you’re browsing and what links you’re clicking.
 This is why an anonymous browsing proxy or learning how to browse web anonymously is important.

 They’re doing so for these main reasons:

 - Improve the user’s experience: Behind websites are business like any other business.
 With the data they gather, they can work on their interface and content.
 In order to answer their users’ need and make more sales.

 - Reduce redundant tasks: Don’t you like the auto-fill feature?
 Thanks to data tracking, websites can offer to complete the forms for you.
 Isn’t that sweet?
 And they can remember your settings too, from one day to the next!

 - Display targeted adds: You’re a male between 35 and 40 who likes football and Belgium beers.
 Do you want to see ads about waxing deals, cooking recipes or yoga classes?
 Not really… And the advertisers would rather spend their money on real potential customers too!

 - Promote local services: Websites can track your location with an IP address.
 Therefore, they can offer a localized version of their service (with the right language or with local activities for example).

 - Make money: Some websites only track your data to be able to resell them to advertisers… That’s why your Spam folder is always full of useless messages about drugs and dating sites.